Books, research paper, reports and other publications distributed by World Peace Foundation

 October 9, 2018

-This report provides comprehensive analysis of patterns of targeting civilian, agricultural and fishing sites by the Saudi Arabia-led coalition that is backing Yemeni President the internationally recognized government of Abd-Rabbuh Mansour Hadi.
+This report provides comprehensive analysis of patterns of targeting civilian, agricultural and fishing sites by the Saudi Arabia-led oalition that is backing Yemeni President the internationally recognized government of Abd-Rabbuh Mansour Hadi.

 By Alex de Waal